 - climbing play gym with two slides.

-There is also a lot of on-site parking at the Adelaide Street entry and next to the Skate Park and Tennis Courts.
+Plus, there’s also a lot of on-site parking at the Adelaide Street entry and next to the Skate Park and Tennis Courts.
 As well as a few more spots at the Ross Smith Ave car park.
 But it can all fill up very quickly on the weekend when sports matches are being played.

 Finding Meadowbank Park

 The main entry to Meadowbank Park is at the end of Adelaide Street in Meadowbank.
-There is off-street parking here as well as off Constitution Road, opposite Federal Road.
-Street parking is available near each of the other playgrounds, though you are best to park at the end of James Street when visiting the Andrew Street playground.
+There’s off-street parking here as well as off Constitution Road, opposite Federal Road.
+Street parking is available near each of the other playgrounds.
+Though you are best to park at the end of James Street when visiting the Andrew Street playground.